Now What? 5 Looming Challenges For The Affordable Care Act

 Trump officials are also slashing by 90 percent the advertising budget that reminds people about open enrollment and how to sign up — from $100 million to $10 million.

-Those cuts are even more significant this year because, for the first time since the law's implementation, open enrollment starts in November, rather than December, and lasts only 45 days.
+Those cuts are even more significant this year because for the first time since the law's implementation, open enrollment starts in November, rather than December, and lasts only 45 days.

 "Most people don't know the open enrollment dates, and they don't know that the deadline this year is Dec.
 15, not Jan.
 31, like last year," wrote Lori Lodes, who ran outreach for the ACA in the Obama administration, in a recent op-ed for Vox.